-• A school must have no fewer than three members in order to compete in the team competition.
-Otherwise, it must drop out and the alternate team should be called.

-- A school may substitute one member onto a team.
+- A school must have no fewer than three members in order to compete in the team competition.
+Otherwise, it must drop out and the alternate team should be called. - A school may substitute one member onto a team.
 A team may not substitute more than one member onto a team. - If two members of a four-member team cannot compete at region or state, then one member may drop out and the school may substitute for the other.
-In this case, the school will compete with three members.
+In this case, the school will compete with three members. - A team may advance only as many members as participated in the qualifying meet.
+If three students competed at district, then only three spots on that team are available at region.